ancfoster/Next-Boat/README.md

 - Extensive use was made of the [Django project documentation](https://docs.djangoproject.com/en/4.1/)

+-

 - Code snippet from Stackoverflow user [artem](https://stackoverflow.com/questions/8317537/django-templates-split-string-to-array) to convert a string into an array with a custom Django template filter

 - [Code snippet](https://stackoverflow.com/questions/48248405/cannot-write-mode-rgba-as-jpeg) from Stackoverflow user [Prahlad Yeri](https://stackoverflow.com/users/849365/prahlad-yeri) Using PILLOW to convert an uploaded image if it is a PNG with alpha channel, which would otherwise cause an error when converting the upload file to .JPG format.

 ### Acknowledgements
-I would like to thank my Code Institute mentor Tim Nelson for providing invaluable guidance duirng the development of this project
+I would like to thank my Code Institute mentor Tim Nelson for providing invaluable guidance duirng the development of this project.
+I would also like to thank my wife for testing NextBoat and adding lots of boat listings.